LukeShortCloud/rootpages/markdown/ansible.md

 Ansible is a simple utility for automating system administration tasks via SSH for UNIX-like operating systems.
 The only requirements are a SSH connection from a control node to a managed node and Python on both nodes.
 Ansible uses YAML syntax and does not require any knowledge of programming.
 [1]

 There is also support for Windows modules.
-Ansible is executed on a control node that can Linux or Windows, using Python.
-A remote connection to WinRM (via HTTPS, by default) is made and then modules are executed using PowerShell commands.
+Ansible is executed on a control node that runs on Linux, using Python.
+A remote connection to WinRM (via HTTPS, by default) is made and then modules are executed remotely using PowerShell commands.
 [2]

 Sources: